Utah Administrative Code

 (4) been recommended by an institution whose program of preparation for social workers has been approved by the Board.

-B. An applicant for the Level 2-Standard School Social Worker License area of concentration shall have:
+B. A candidate for the Level 2-Standard School Social Worker License area of concentration shall have:

 (1) completed at least three years of successful experience as a school social worker under a Level 1 School Social Worker License area of concentration or its equivalent; and

-(2) been recommended by the employing school district with consultation from a teacher education institution.
+(2) been recommended by the employing LEA with consultation from a teacher education institution.

-C. The social worker program of an institution may be approved by the Board if it meets the standards prescribed in the Standards for State Approval of Teacher Education for school social workers, developed and available as provided in R277-506-3D.
+C. The Board may approve the social worker program of an institution if the program meets the standards prescribed in the Standards for State Approval of Teacher Education for school social workers, developed and available as provided in R277-506-3D.

 There are three levels of licensure for a K-12 school counselor:

-A. School Counselor Professional Educator License Level 1 is a license issued:
+A. The Board shall issue a School Counselor Professional Educator Level 1 License:

-(2) to persons applying for licensure under interstate agreements.
+(3) to candidates applying for licensure under interstate agreements.

 B. School Counselor Professional Educator License Level 2 is: